danwing/cidfi/draft-wing-cidfi.md

 > TODO: Probably want keepalives on client->CNE communication.
 To be assessed.

+# API Integration for QUIC Stream and Packet-Level Prioritization

+For each QUIC stream requiring differentiated service, the QUIC stack can map that stream to a different Destination CID.
+The application-level code would require an API to instruct the QUIC stack that a particular stream needs differentiated service.
+Similarly, if the application-level code seeks differentiated service for packets within a stream (e.g., prioritizing P-frames over I-Frames in a video stream), it would need an API to inform the QUIC stack that different packets within the QUIC stream require differentiated services and to map these packets to different Destination CIDs.

 # Security Considerations

 Because the sender's QUIC Destination Connection ID is mapped to